openhab/openhab-alexa/USAGE.md

 * Case is ignored on the category part of the metadata and any value will be made all uppercase before its passed to the Alexa API.

 #### Labels Support
-Metadata labels translate to a set of capabilities and can be usesd as a convience to using the longer meta data format configuration.
+Item and metadata labels translate to a set of capabilities and can be usesd as a convenience to using the longer meta data format configuration.
 These are the same as v2 tags but add additional functions and provide the ability to add customization through additional properties which take precedence over the default ones.
 Here are some examples:
 ```
 Switch OutletPlug "Outlet Plug" {alexa="Switchable" [category="SMARTPLUG"]}
 Switch TelevisionPower "Television Power" {alexa="Switchable" [category="TV"]}